kuangkeng/keng-data-journalism/sankey-demo/README.md

 A D3 Sankey Diagram Documentation for Foreign Policy
 ====================
 Here are the steps to produce and customize a sankey diagram using d3.js.
 The code was modified from <a href="https://gist.github.com/d3noob/5015397">d3noob version</a> which used d3.js and the <a href="https://github.com/d3/d3-plugins/tree/master/sankey">sankey plugin</a>.
+You can view the <a href="http://kuangkeng.github.io/keng-data-journalism/sankey-demo/index.html">demo chart</a> here.

 Prepare Data
 ====================